 In closing, we want to mention what’s coming next.
 Now that the phone is readily available expect a few quick big updates to fix any immediate issues.
-Kinda like the launch-day update Samsung sent out.
+Samsung delivered a day-one update, another big one arrived in September, and we’re seeing the first signs of October’s update too.
 Then, maybe one every 2-3 months moving forward.
 Basically, as Samsung gathers info they’ll rapidly deploy patches to fix any issues.

-Then, Samsung will vastly improve and perfect the experience as they begin work on Android 10.
+Then, Samsung will vastly improve and perfect the experience while they continue working on Android 10.
 Yes, Android 10 is right around the corner for your Samsung device.
-Well, it’ll be out, but Samsung won’t deliver it to users for a few months and likely sometime in January-March of 2020.
+Google released Android 10 in early September, but Samsung won’t deliver it to users for a few months or sometime in early 2020.

-Basically, just know that a few more updates are coming soon, in addition to Android 10 next year.
+Basically, just know that a few more updates are coming soon, in addition to Android 10.
 For now, drop us a comment below if you’re experiencing any other major issues and we’ll do our best to help, or research a fix for you.
 Otherwise, enjoy everything your phone has to offer.

 4 Reasons Not to Install iOS 13.2.2 & 11 Reasons You Should